Opioid settlement would divide money based on local impact

 Mulvihill reported from Cherry Hill, New Jersey.

-Associated Press writers Carla K. Johnson in Seattle, Linda Johnson in Trenton, New Jersey, and Matthew Perrone in Washington, D.C., contributed to this report.
+Associated Press writers Carla K. Johnson in Seattle; Linda A. Johnson in Trenton, New Jersey; and Matthew Perrone in Washington contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.